Bingo0606/Attr-Mamba/README.md

 - Images are resized with bilinear interpolation, while masks use nearest-neighbor interpolation.
 - Random data augmentation, small-target filtering, and connected-component target selection are not used.
 - Evaluation thresholds raw sigmoid outputs at `0.5` and reports mIoU, mDice, oIoU, and HD95.

+## Contact

+For questions about the implementation, contact Wenhui Huang at `whhuang.sdu@gmail.com`.

 ## Acknowledgements